Festival tickets cannot be refunded or exchanged for a different event.

 Do not buy your festival ticket on the street; there is a chance that it is a forgery.
 Only buy your festival tickets from the recognised web addresses.

-The artists and organisers of the festival cannot be held liable for damages, loss or theft or any accident that may occur.
+The artists and organisers of the festival, SNCB and De Lijn cannot be held liable for damages, loss or theft or any accident that may occur.

 The official sale of t-shirts and souvenirs takes place exclusively on the festival site.